 Prices for packaging and test services have declined over time.
 Historically, we have been able to partially offset the effect of price declines by successfully developing and marketing new packages with higher prices, such as advanced leadframe and laminate packages, by negotiating lower prices with our material vendors, and by driving engineering and technological changes in our packaging and test processes which resulted in reduced manufacturing costs.
-During the first six months of 2004, as compared to the comparable six-month period in 2003, the decline in average selling prices eroded margins by 7%.
+During 2003 and 2002, as compared to the comparable prior year periods, the decline in average selling prices eroded margins by 6% and 16%, respectively.
 We expect that average selling prices for our packaging and test services will continue to decline in the future.
 If our semiconductor package mix does not shift to new technologies with higher prices or we cannot reduce the cost of our packaging and test services to offset a decline in average selling prices, our future operating results will suffer.